jupyter/nbconvert/docs/source/usage.rst

 This will convert the Jupyter notebook file ``notebook.ipynb`` into the output format given by the ``FORMAT`` string.

-Default output format - html
+Default output format - HTML
 ----------------------------
-The default output format is html, for which the ``--to`` argument may be omitted::
+The default output format is HTML, for which the ``--to`` argument may be omitted::

   $ jupyter nbconvert notebook.ipynb

 Supported output formats
 ------------------------
-The currently supported output formats are:
+The currently supported output formats are: HTML, LaTeX, PDF, Reveal.js HTML slideshow, Markdown, reStructuredText, executable script, and notebook.

-Jupyter provides a few templates for some output formats, and these can be specified via an additional ``--template`` argument.
+Jupyter also provides a few templates for output formats.
+These can be specified via an additional ``--template`` argument and are listed in the sections below.

 HTML
 ~~~~